 The university town of Regensburg’s well-preserved medieval structures include a 12th century stone bridge with sixteen arches and a 13th century twin-spired cathedral, where the famous Domspatzen boys choir sing at mass each Sunday morning.

 Passau, often known as ‘The City of Three Rivers’, is a German city on the border with Austria where the Danube, Ilz and Inn rivers meet.
 The city is filled with historic buildings, such as the famous St Stephen’s Cathedral, which has beautiful domed towers and holds the world’s largest church organ with more than 17,000 pipes.

 The historically baroque old town in Linz sits right beneath an even older castle, but Linz itself is renowned for its contemporary art and cultural scene.
 The Ars Electronica Centre is filled with interactive electronic exhibits with robots and 3D printers, while the Lentos Kunstmuseum has a major modern art collection.

-The capital city of Hungary is split into two sides: Buda on the west side on the Danube river and Pest on the east.
-Connected by seven different bridges (including the famous nineteenth century Chain Bridge), they make a city rich in Art Nouveau architecture and filled with living history, seen on buildings pockmarked by WWII bullets.
+The capital city of Hungary is split into two sides: Buda on the west side on the Danube River and Pest on the east.
+Connected by seven different bridges (including the famous 19th century Chain Bridge), they make a city rich in Art Nouveau architecture and filled with living history, seen on buildings pockmarked by WWII bullets.
 If you’re not eating local delicacies of stuffed cabbage or bowlfuls of Hungarian goulash, go and catch beautiful panoramic vistas from the impressive Buda Castle and the turrets of Fishermen’s Bastion.
-Alternatively, indulge in a visit to one of the public thermal baths and steam rooms dotted across the city - Kiraly, Rudas and Szechenyi are all worth a visit.
+Alternatively, indulge in a visit to one of the many beautiful public thermal baths and steam rooms dotted across the city - Kiraly, Rudas and Szechenyi are all worth a visit.